via-shcherba/LookupX/README.md

 ## connection between related sObjects

 You can use this Component for any object.
 It will find all lookups and show you them.
+For testing: lookup@task.com password: 29051983s

 Designed by via.shcherba